 9. Kuala Lumpur, Malaysia

 Kuala Lumpur is the national capital and the most populous city of Malaysia.
-One of the best places to travel alone, Kuala Lumpur is a gem.
+Kuala Lumpur is a gem.
 It is a city that houses monkeys and a myriad of cultures.
 Don’t miss this great destination for your solo trip in 2018.

-Transport: It is advisable to take taxi because they are convenient, dependable, and affordable.
+Transport: It is advisable to take a taxi because they are convenient, dependable, and affordable.

 Safety: Kuala Lumpur is a relatively safe place, so you should take normal precautions.

-Amsterdam is the capital city of Netherlands.
-The artistic heritage, intricate canal system and narrow houses with gabled facades, legacies of the city’s 17th century Golden Age make Amsterdam one of the best places to travel alone.
+Amsterdam is the capital city of the Netherlands.
+The artistic heritage, intricate canal system and narrow houses with gabled facades, legacies of the city’s 17th century Golden Age make Amsterdam one of the most favorite destinations in the world.
 Amsterdam is known as the “Venice of the North”.
 It is dream come true destination for solo traveler.

-Attractions: There is a broad array of recreational and cultural sites in Amsterdam that range from captivating old buildings, like the Oude Kerk, to oddities such as the Hash Marihuana Museum.
+- There is a broad array of recreational and cultural sites in Amsterdam

 Transport: In Amsterdam, you can essentially walk and bike anywhere.